boisalai/mlops-zoomcamp-2023/module6a.md

 See also [Using isort with pre-commit](https://pycqa.github.io/isort/docs/configuration/pre-commit.html).

-To use isort's official pre-commit integration add the following config:
+To use isort's official pre-commit integration add the following config to the `.pre-commit-config.yaml` file.

 ```yaml
 # See https://pre-commit.com for more information